Top 5 Sources of Good CarbohydratesTweet

 The Bottom Line

 Lumping all carbohydrates into one group is counterproductive because you end up eliminating foods that have important health benefits.
 Eating carbs does not necessarily lead to weight gain just as avoiding them does not necessarily lead to weight loss.
-Low carb diets can work because they create a calorie deficit which causes weight loss.
+Low carb diets can work because they create a calorie deficit causing weight loss.
 There are much smarter, more effective and healthier ways to lose weight than removing carbohydrates from your diet.

 Weight balance is all about consuming less calories than you burn.
 There are healthy and unhealthy ways of losing weight; cutting all carbs out of your diet is great example of an unhealthy way to lose weight.